NVIDIA/openbmc/poky/documentation/ref-manual/variables.rst

          variable only in certain contexts (e.g. when building for kernel and kernel module recipes).

+   :term:`CVE_CHECK_CREATE_MANIFEST`
+      Specifies whether to create a CVE manifest to place in the deploy directory.
+The default is "1".

    :term:`CVE_CHECK_IGNORE`
       This variable is deprecated and should be replaced by :term:`CVE_STATUS`.

+   :term:`CVE_CHECK_MANIFEST_JSON`
+      Specifies the path to the CVE manifest in JSON format.
+See :term:`CVE_CHECK_CREATE_MANIFEST`.

+   :term:`CVE_CHECK_MANIFEST_JSON_SUFFIX`
+      Allows to modify the JSON manifest suffix.
+See :term:`CVE_CHECK_MANIFEST_JSON`.

+   :term:`CVE_CHECK_REPORT_PATCHED`
+      Specifies whether or not the :ref:`ref-classes-cve-check`
+      class should report patched or ignored CVEs.
+The default is "1", but you may wish to set it to "0" if you do not need patched or ignored CVEs in the logs.

    :term:`CVE_CHECK_SHOW_WARNINGS`
       Specifies whether or not the :ref:`ref-classes-cve-check`